SpectraL519/cpp-gl/docs/graph_elements.md

 ## The vertex class

-The `vertex_descriptor` class represents the identity of a vertex in the graph, optionally carrying additional properties as specified by the user.
-This class is designed for use within the `Graph` class and serves as a lightweight identifier for vertices, providing an interface for accessing vertex properties, comparing vertex descriptors, and outputting vertex information.
+The `vertex_descriptor` class represents the vertex in the graph, optionally carrying additional properties as specified by the user.
+This class is designed for use within the `graph` class and serves as a lightweight identifier for vertices, providing an interface for accessing vertex properties, comparing vertex descriptors, and outputting vertex information.

 By default, the `vertex_descriptor` class does not carry any properties.
 However, properties can be associated with each vertex by passing a custom type as the template parameter `Properties`, making it highly flexible and customizable for various graph use cases.

-### Template parameters
+### Template Parameters

 - **`Properties`**: A type that defines the properties associated with each vertex.
   - *Default value*:  `types::empty_properties`
   - *Constraints*: must satisfy the **`type_traits::c_properties`** concept

-### Member types
+### Member Types

 - **`type`**: Alias for the `vertex_descriptor` itself.
 - **`properties_type`**: Type of the vertex properties as defined by the `Properties` template parameter.